2020–21 AEK Athens F.C. season: Overview

 UEFA's draw placed AEK Athens in Group G, alongside Braga, Leicester City and Zorya Luhansk.
 With terrible performances in all matches with the exception of an imposing away victory against Zorya and a good image in the home defeat against Leicester, AEK's European course ended poorly, as they did not manage to claim the qualification and finished last in the group.

 AEK were going well in the league, but the turing point where the team's performance fell as the previous seasons was after the trip to Ukraine away game against Zorya.
-On AEK's return from Luhansk, five players and their coach were diagnosed with COVID-19, with the result that the team suddenly lost its identity and began to display the competitive issues of previous seasons.
-A series of bad results, some incidents of indiscipline by key players and some questionable choices of the coach brought the first rifts with the management and after a series of poor performances the contract of Massimo Carrera was terminated alongside the resignation of the technical director, Ilija Ivić.
-The former footballer of the club who had just retired in the summer as a player, Panagiotis Kone, took over as the new technical director and as the new coach, an old acquaintance, Manolo Jiménez in his fourth spell at AEK, with the aim, as in the previous ones, to first improve the defense and then take the team as high as possible.
+On AEK's return from Luhansk, five players and their manager were diagnosed with COVID-19, with the result that the team suddenly lost its identity and began to display the competitive issues of previous seasons.
+A series of bad results, some incidents of indiscipline by key players and some questionable choices of the manager brought the first rifts with the management and after a series of poor performances the contract of Massimo Carrera was terminated alongside the resignation of the technical director, Ilija Ivić.
+The former footballer of the club who had just retired in the summer as a player, Panagiotis Kone, took over as the new technical director and as the new manager, an old acquaintance, Manolo Jiménez in his fourth spell at AEK, with the aim, as in the previous ones, to first improve the defense and then take the team as high as possible.
 The aftermath of the winter transfer period was the departure of Marko Livaja, after his unwillingness to renew his contract, in which the management reacted by putting him in inactivity from the team and led in his mutual contract termination, while no substantial strengthening was made.
 At the start the Spaniard seemed to improve the competitive performance, but yet again the team collapsed.
-In the cup, after two expected but not easy qualifications against Apollon Smyrnis and Volos, faced another embarrassing elimination from PAOK with two defeats in the semi-finals.
+In the Cup, after two expected but not easy qualifications against Apollon Smyrnis and Volos, faced another embarrassing elimination from PAOK with two defeats in the semi-finals.
 The regular season ended with the team struggling to finish third, but the real shock came in the play-offs.

 The four defeats both home and away against Olympiacos and PAOK respectively, with a humiliating 1–5 home defeat from the former, made the atmosphere even heavier.
-It was fortunate for the players, the coach and the administration that the matches were held without crowd that would probably have led to heavy incidents.
+It was fortunate for the players, the manager and the administration that the matches were held without crowd that would probably have led to heavy incidents.
 The team was close to an absolute disaster with a fifth-place finish, which meant the absence from the European competitions, but a 0–1 win at Leoforos Alexandras Stadium, brought AEK finishing fourth, leaving Panathniakos out of the next season's European competitions.